 - major field (s) of student, class year, academic advisor, dates of attendance, full/part-time enrollment status, degrees and awards received.

 - previous educational agencies or institutions attended.

 - Photographs, height and weight of members of athletic teams.

-Students wishing to prevent directory information from being released must contact the College Registrar, in writing or in person, to request that a "confidential" flag be placed on his or her record.
-These confidential flags will be placed within 48 hours of receipt of the request and will be in effect until the student provides the College Registrar with a written request to remove the confidential flag.
+Students wishing to prevent directory information from being released must contact the University Registrar, in writing or in person, to request that a "confidential" flag be placed on his or her record.
+These confidential flags will be placed within 48 hours of receipt of the request and will be in effect until the student provides the University Registrar with a written request to remove the confidential flag.

 Now that you have completed our tutorial, try your hand at our Quiz - Ready!
 Set!
 FERPA! (login required)